 As an added bonus, implementing RPA automatically results in the creation of a detailed audit trail.
 Live dashboards and reports also provide information about business patterns and internal workings that can reveal potential bottlenecks.
 These insights can be utilized to remove the disruptions within the supply chain for process optimization and improvement.

 In the manufacturing industry, the day-to-day communication between vendors, customers, and the internal workforce requires a large amount of manual effort.
 E.g., the customer service representative handles various queries including the status of the goods shipped.
 The representative typically finds the email communication, tracks the shipment status in the ERP system, sends an update to the customer, and closes the case.

 RPA, however, can take over the entire process by opening the email, reading the text, downloading the attachments if required, logging into the ERP portal, determining the status of the shipment, replying to the customer, and moving on to the next customer email.

-If you have not yet considered the use of RPA within your business and you would like to learn more, email us on email@example.com and our expert consultants will reach out to you within one business day.
+If you have not yet considered the application of RPA within your manufacturing business and you would like to learn more, email us on [email protected] and our expert consultants will reach out to you within one business day.

 If you are interested to learn more, watch the On-Demand Webinar on RPA in Manufacturing Industry.